 Universities and research institutes are drivers of innovation for industry – particularly in the highly dynamic field of cleanroom technology.
 Their findings give rise to new approaches, offer solutions to current problems and lay the foundation for future products and processes.
-The list of institutions that have already signed on includes Albstadt-Sigmaringen University, Fraunhofer Institute for Manufacturing Engineering and Automation (IPA), Hermann-Rietschel-Institut at the Technical University of Berlin and OTH – Technical University of Applied Sciences, Amberg-Weiden and METAS (Federal Institute of Metrology).
+The list of institutions that have already signed on includes Albstadt-Sigmaringen University, Fraunhofer Institute for Manufacturing Engineering and Automation (IPA), Hermann-Rietschel-Institut at the Technical University of Berlin, OTH – Technical University of Applied Sciences, Amberg-Weiden and METAS (Federal Institute of Metrology).

 Exhibitors also offer you an informative supporting programme.To Programme